-UNCESCR Summary of key components Relevance to housing UNCESCR right to housing is integrally linked to other human rights and to the fundamental principles upon which the Covenant is premised.
+UNCESCR Summary of key components Relevance to housing right to housing is integrally linked to other human rights and to the fundamental principles upon which the Covenant is premised.
 Secondly, the reference in Article 11(1) must be read as referring not just to housing but also to adequate housing.
 As both the Commission on Human Settlements and the Global Strategy for Shelter to the Year 2000 have stated: "Adequate shelter means adequate privacy, adequate space, adequate security, adequate lighting and ventilation, adequate basic infrastructure and adequate location with regard to work and basic facilities - all at a reasonable cost."
 The reference also further expands on adequacy to include legal security of tenure; availability of services, materials, facilities and infrastructure; affordability; habitability; accessibility; location; and cultural adequacy.
 6. As noted above, the right to adequate housing cannot be viewed in isolation from other human rights contained in the two international covenants and other applicable international instruments.
 7. Regardless of the state of development of any country, certain steps must be taken immediately.
 As recognized in the Global Strategy for Shelter and in other international analyses, many of the measures required to promote the right to housing would only require the abstention by the government from certain practices and a commitment to facilitating "self-help" by affected groups.
 To the extent that any such steps are considered to be beyond the maximum resources available to a state party, it is appropriate that a request be made as soon as possible for international cooperation in accordance with articles 11(1), 22 and 23 of the Covenant, and that the committee be informed thereof.
 8. States' parties must give due priority to those social groups living in unfavorable conditions by giving them particular consideration.
-9. While the most appropriate means of achieving the full realization of the right to adequate housing will inevitably vary significantly from one state party take whatever steps are nec Relevance to housing affected, including the homeless, the inadequately housed and their representatives.10.
-Effective monitoring of the situation with respect to housing is another obligation of immediate effect.
+9. While the most appropriate means of achieving the full realization of the right to adequate housing will inevitably vary significantly from one state party to another, the Covenant clearly requires that each state party take whatever steps are necessary for that purpose.
+This will almost invariably require the adoption of a national housing strategy which, as stated in paragraph 32 of the Global Strategy for Shelter, "defines the objectives for the development of shelter conditions, identifies the resources available to meet these goals and the most cost-effective way of using them and sets out the responsibilities and time frame for the implementation of the necessary measures."
+Both for reasons of relevance and effectiveness, as well as in order to ensure respect for other human rights, such a strategy should reflect extensive genuine consultation with, and participation by, all of those affected, including the homeless, the inadequately housed and their representatives.
+10. Effective monitoring of the situation with respect to housing is another obligation of immediate effect.
 For a state party to satisfy its obligations under Article 11(1), it must demonstrate, inter alia,